Exnadella/spring-cloud-dataflow-ui/README.md

   <a href="#acknowledgments">Acknowledgments</a>
 </p>

-# Dataflow.spring.io is no longer maintained as an open-source project by Broadcom, Inc.
+# Spring Cloud Data Flow is no longer maintained as an open-source project by Broadcom, Inc.

 ## For information about extended support or commercial options for Spring Cloud Data Flow, please read the official blog post [here](https://spring.io/blog/2025/04/21/spring-cloud-data-flow-commercial).